coursesAM/APL100W25/README.md

 *	"Vector Mechanics for Engineers, Statics & Dynamics" by F. P. Beer et al. McGraw Hill, 7th Ed.
 2005
 *	"Engineering Mechanics, Statics and Dynamics" by I.H.
 Shames, Prentice Hall, (Third or Fourth edition).

 *Use the last two reference books for practicing problem-solving.
-The notation/development followed in the reference books is very different from that of the main text and our lectures.*
+The notation/development followed in the reference books is very different from that of the main text and our lectures.
+It is mandatory that all students follow the notation used in lecture notes in all exams/quizzes/tutorial sessions.
+The use of any other notation leads to massive confusion and ambiguity.
+If you do not follow the notations used in the lecture notes, your work will not be evaluated.*

 ## Grading
-A single make-up exam will be arranged for students who miss the minor exam due to medical reasons. **Only medical certificates issued by the IIT Hospital will be accepted.** Best two out of three quizzes will be counted.
+A single make-up exam will be arranged for students who miss the minor exam due to medical reasons. **Only medical certificates issued by the IIT Hospital will be accepted.** The best two out of three quizzes will be counted.
 There will be no re-quiz for a missed quiz.
+To earn an A grade, a student must have more than 80% marks AND must be within the top 10% of the class.
+Below 30% will be an F grade.
+All exams, quizzes, and final grading will be common for the Morning and Afternoon batches.

 |Component|Scores| Solutions |